Web Loom logo

 .build();

-readonly signUpCommand = Command.create<SignUpPayload, AuthTokenResponseData>()
+this.signUpCommand = Command.create<SignUpPayload, AuthTokenResponseData>()

 .withExecute(async (payload) => {

-const result = await this.model.signUp(payload);
+const result = await model.signUp(payload);

 return result;